MoatLab/WARP-FAST26-AE/README.md

 ```
 Dear FAST artifact evaluation committees,

-I'm Inho Song, one of the authors of 'Characterizing and Emulating FDP SSDs with WARP' and this is the doc for the artifact reproduction document.
+I'm one of the authors of 'Characterizing and Emulating FDP SSDs with WARP' and this is the doc for the artifact reproduction document.
 We hope this document helps to reproduce the results of WARP, given that this is also an open-source contribution for the community.

 The results of this paper convey both real SSDs and WARP write amplification results.